MrWolfZ/Conqueror/recipes/cqs/advanced/testing-calling-http/README.md

 }
 ```

 Next, we will test the `inc` operation.
 We are going to write tests in three different ways and will discuss the advantages and disadvantages of each.
-Create a new class `IncOperationTests.cs`:
+Create a new class `IncOperationTests.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Advanced.TestingCallingHttp.Client.Tests/IncOperationTests.cs)):

 ```cs
 namespace Conqueror.Recipes.CQS.Advanced.TestingCallingHttp.Client.Tests;